-The scope of work for FY 2010-11 is shown in Exhibit A. The scope of work will be updated as necessary during negotiation of a new contract.
+The scope of work for FY 2010-11 is shown in Exhibit A.

-Scope of Services: Water Conservation Landscape Program (Program) FY 2010-11 (Sample)
+Scope of Services: Water Conservation Landscape Program (Program) FY 2010-11

 BAWSCA members will complete an application to select the level of service they desire for their customers.
 Contractor will then contact participating members to establish details of the service for different customers.
 Contractor must work closely with each participating member to ensure the work does not exceed that member's budget for the Program.